Dental Crowns – Worcester, MA

 Initial Visit: We will thoroughly examine your overall dental health.
-Using diagnostic x-rays, molds, and impressions, we will look for signs of decay, stress, and instability. these issues could compromise your results, so we want to address them before proceeding.
+Using diagnostic X-rays, molds, and impressions, we will look for signs of tooth decay, stress, and instability.
+These issues could compromise your results, so we want to address them before proceeding.
 This exam will help us design a personalized treatment plan to restore your tooth to optimal health and function.
 Your dentist will discuss the various options you have for dental crowns and help you make the best choice.

 Tooth Preparation: Once the treatment plan is finalized, Dr. Costa will prepare the tooth or teeth by removing a small amount of the natural tooth structure to accommodate the dental crown.
 A temporary tooth cap will be placed on the tooth while the final restoration is being fabricated at the dental laboratory.

-Final Restoration: In about 2 to 3 weeks, you will return to our Worcester, MA, office for the delivery appointment.
+Final Restoration: In about two or three weeks, you will return to our Worcester dental office for the delivery appointment.
 We will attach the dental crown, make any necessary adjustments, and secure it for a permanent fit.

 Dental Crown FAQs

-Learn more about crown treatment with answers to these popular questions:
+Learn more about dental crown treatment with answers to these popular questions:

-No. The process will not hurt.
-In fact, it will relieve any pain from the affected area after you get the crown placed.
+No. The process of getting a dental crown should not hurt.
+In fact, it should relieve any pain from the affected area after you get the crown placed.
 You may experience discomfort before and after, but it is only temporary.

-With routine dental care and exams, they can typically last about 20 years.
+With routine dental care and exams, dental crowns can typically last for about 20 years.
 Brush at least twice a day, floss regularly, and use mouthwash to keep all of your teeth healthy and your dentist happy.

 It is very rare for a dentist to remove a perfectly good restoration.
-In cases where the crown has fallen out, do not try to put it back.
+In cases where the crown has fallen out, do not try to put it back on yourself.
 Save it and contact your dentist immediately.

 The initial visit and preparation process takes about an hour.
 The longest part is waiting for the anesthetic to take effect.
 There is a waiting period for the final restoration to be placed.

-We advise patients to wait 24 hours before eating anything sticky and hard to bite.
+We advise patients to wait 24 hours after getting a dental crown before eating anything sticky and hard to bite.
 After a day or two, you can return to your normal diet without restrictions.